tenlevels/spruce/README.md

 ## Credits/Thanks

+  - Huge thank you to Decojon for the Auto Save/Quick Shutdown + Resume feature!
+  - Help, support and Bootlogo function (and lots of other stuff!) from Shauninman.
   - Miyoo stock OS
   - Retroarch removal from MainUI by Jim Gray
   - Onion team for the heavy lifting on finding the best cores to use with Miyoo and overall inspiration